Inter Kashi FC: Inter Kashi FC (women)

-The women team, Inter Kashi FC (women) took part in 2024–25 Indian Women's League 2 as marking their debut season in female football.
+The women team took part in the 2024–25 Indian Women's League 2, marking their debut season in female football.

 Junior section

 Inter Kashi fielded their junior section in Under 17 2024–25 Indian Youth League and Under 13 Sub Junior Youth League.

 Under 17

-The Under 17 side finished last in their debut season of Indian Youth League winning a single match against SKM Sporting Foundation.
-It was their first season in any league playing in their home city, Varanasi on BLW Railways Ground after their birth.
+The Under 17 side finished last in their debut season winning against SKM Sporting Foundation.
+It was their first season in any league playing in their home city Varanasi on BLW Railways Ground.